w4bin/w4bin.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Studying in Shijiazhuang Tiedao University, from 2020 to present

 Work experience
 ======